MicrosoftDocs/azure-video-indexer/azure-video-indexer/includes/transparency-textual-summarization-edge.md

 ## Known limitations and known issues

-- an AI language model creates the summarization feature and serves to provide a general overview.
+- An AI language model creates the summarization feature and serves to provide a general overview.
 The content might not fully encapsulate the essence of the original material.
 It's recommended that a human review and edit the summary before use.
 It shouldn’t be viewed as professional or personalized advice.
 - The summary’s results are generally consistent within each flavor.
 However, editing the transcript or reindexing the video might lead to different results output.
 - When utilizing Flavors, the Neutral style might occasionally resemble the Formal style.
 The Casual style might include content-related hashtags.
 Additionally, a Medium length summary might be shorter than a Short summary.
 - Videos that have little content (such as very short videos) are typically not summarized to mitigate the potential model inaccuracies that can happen when the input is short.